sleiendecker/waltscience.github.io/about.md

 ### Credentials

-I have a PhD in Biology and am curently an MS candidate in Analytics at the Georgia Institute of Technology.
+I have a PhD in Biology and I am curently an MS candidate in Analytics at the Georgia Institute of Technology.
 I have 13 years of research experience in both academic and government institutions.
 For more information, please click a link below.

  * [Publications](https://scholar.google.com/citations?hl=en&user=wfn0gRYAAAAJ)
  * [Resume]({{ site.baseurl }}/res)